B.A. in Anthropology

 Major Electives (6 units)

 Choose two additional upper-division anthropology courses.
 Your major electives can be split between the fields of cultural anthropology, archaeology, and physical anthropology or you may take both in any one of the fields.
 Faculty advisors can help you make the decision that is best for you.
-One SJSU Studies course may be counted as a major elective.
 Please note that ANTH 180 Individual Studies, ANTH 184 Directed Reading, ANTH 187 Special Topics, and ANTH 195 Practicum may fulfill a cultural anthropology, archaeology, or physical anthropology requirement with advisor approval.

 Support for the Major (3 units, in addition to the 42 units required for the major)